MartheUwir/AirBnB_clone/web_static/README.md

 # AirBnB clone - Web static
-# 0x01.
-AirBnB clone - Web static
-At the end of this project you are expected to be able to explain to anyone, without the help of Google:
-* What is HTML?

 * How do you create an HTML page?
 * What is a markup language?
 * What is the DOM?